BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ### Important
 > Each of these `RootTemplate` types has different additional tools.
 For example: if you click on a trigger that has its `Physics Shape` set to Sphere or Box, you can change size of it using `Edit shape bounds tool`.
-Or if you click on a `LevelTemplate` it will show you need `Edit LevelTemplate` button
+Or if you click on a `LevelTemplate` it will show you `Edit LevelTemplate` button
 {.is-info}